michaket/honupsy/README.md

   occupancy at the unit level
 - generating synthetic HoNOS case data for quick experimentation

-Future versions will add:

-- admission-to-discharge change scores (HoNOS and BSCL)
-- BSCL severity summaries at the unit level
-- estimation procedures for workload and staffing-related analyses
+Future versions will add estimation procedures for workload and staffing- related analyses.

 ## Installation